 There are plenty more features that make this product a compelling addition for marketing campaigns, like dynamic text replacement, multi-step forms, SSL certificates, audit logs, among other conversion rate optimization tools.

-It’s worth noting that you won’t get to play with all of these features under the free trial (Optimizing plan), as some of them are only accessible if you go for the custom plan (Converting plan).
+It’s worth noting that you won’t get to play with all of these features under the free trial (Building plan), as some of them are only accessible if you go for the custom plan (Converting plan).

 And while there is a customer support team (ticket-based support) available for all Instapage subscribers, Converting plan users get a dedicated launch specialist and a customer success manager.
 The customer success manager gives you one-on-one advice and training.